tschifftner/ansible-role-phpmyadmin/README.md

 ## Requirements

-nginx and php5-fpm need to be installed.
+nginx and php5-fpm need to be installed prior running this role.

 ## Role Variables